 No barrier

 In the detailed explanation states the court, among other things: 'The National Opera claims that it no longer takes [plaintiff] seriously as a journalist because he acts more like a campaigner.
-More concretely, according to National Opera, [plaintiff] failed to observe a number of journalistic rules of conduct, such as striving for objectivity, making a clear distinction between facts, assertions and opinions and acting with integrity.
+More specifically, according to National Opera, [plaintiff] has failed to observe a number of journalistic rules of conduct, such as striving for objectivity, making a clear distinction between facts, assertions and opinions and acting with integrity.
 Whatever the case may be, the National Opera's consideration to no longer provide [plaintiff] with free tickets on these grounds does not, as said, constitute an obstruction of freedom of expression.

 The two cases are not quite the same, but at their core they are similar.
 In both cases, a powerful organisation takes steps to "punish" a journalist they dislike.
-The journalist - or medium - then cries out that there is curtailment of press freedom.
+The journalist - or medium - then cries out that there has been curtailment of press freedom.
 The court has now made it clear in the Keegel case that this freedom of the press is not at issue.
-It is merely a matter of withdrawing benefits for journalists.
+It is merely a question of withdrawing benefits for journalists.
 Journalists can continue to do their work as usual, albeit with a slightly deeper pocket to do so.

 No privileges?